 const cd = new CaptainData({ apiKey: 'your_api_key_here' });

-cd.core // Core platform endpoints (users, workspaces, etc.)
+cd.core // Core platform endpoints (identities, workspaces, etc.)

 cd.linkedin // LinkedIn-specific actions